lekhakpadmanabh/KeyPointsBot/README.md

 [Link](http://www.reddit.com/user/Key_Points)

 Gets the key points from a news article.
-In beta right now.

-Took it for a test run this morning, some issues need to be fixed.
-Will get back to it in the afternoon.
+This repo handles posting to reddit, the summarization part has been moved to [this](https://github.com/lekhakpadmanabh/Summarizer) repository